makersacademy/ruby-coding-challenge/lib/approach.md

 #Q2 -

 How to round a float - .round.
-Rounds it down? - no
+Does it round it down? - no
 How to round float to integer below - .floor
 Test with different arguments